RegisGraptin/ETHBrussels/README.md

 A second implementation of a Multisig can be found here `MultiSigWalletAsset.sol`.
 This one is mainly focused on the real state asset and the creation of the NFT to sell that to potential clients.
 We also have a KYC system that manage the client.

+The address of the second contract implementation can be found on Goerli: 0xD9d6a2BACB7e7FE7b88ba40c026a72525B4FC291

 ## KYC System

 As we are dealing with real asset, a KYC system is mandatory.
 To implement this system, we though about using the `MultiSigWalletAsset`.
 Currently this system is quite simple, a user fill a form saying that he wants to invest in real estate.
 The user also share his public key and sign his data.
 Then, the company receives a new application, and decide to approve or not the transaction.